spotinst/help/src/docs/eco/eco-in-cloudcheckr/connect-your-aws-account-in-cloudcheckr.md

 <img src="/eco/_media/gettingstarted-aws-connect-08.png" width="546" height="484" />

 Once your Organization is connected to Eco, initial data processing will take up to 48 hours.

-## What’s Next?

-Learn how to [view your savings](eco/eco-in-cloudcheckr/view-savings-in-dashboard) in the dashboard.